MicrosoftDocs/memdocs/memdocs/analytics/enroll-configmgr.md

 ## <a name="bkmk_cm_enroll"></a> Enroll devices managed by Configuration Manager
 <!--6051638, 5924760-->
-Before you enroll Configuration Manager devices, verify the [prerequisites](#bkmk_prereq) including enabling [Microsoft Endpoint Manager tenant attach](../configmgr/tenant-attach/device-sync-actions.md).
+Before you enroll Configuration Manager devices, verify the [prerequisites](#bkmk_prereq) including enabling [Microsoft Intune tenant attach](../configmgr/tenant-attach/device-sync-actions.md).
 Starting in Configuration Manager 2111, cloud attaching your environment was simplified.
 You can use the recommended defaults to enable both Endpoint analytics and tenant attach at the same time.
 For more information, see [Enable cloud attach](..\configmgr\cloud-attach\enable.md).<!--10964629-->

 ### <a name="bkmk_cm_upload"></a> Enable data upload in Configuration Manager